Battle of the Ligurian Sea: Background

 At the Malta Conference (30 January – 3 February 1945), it was decided to transfer air force and army units from Italy to the Western Front in France and Belgium in Operation Goldflake.
-In February and March 1945, the I Canadian Corps was moved from Italy to the French port of Marseilles.
+In February and March 1945, the I Canadian Corps was moved from Italy to the French port of Marseille.
 Escorts for the troopships were provided by Flank Force (Admiral Robert Jaujard) British, French and US ships, with air cover from the Mediterranean Allied Coastal Air Force (MACAF).

 Prelude

 On the night of 17 March 1945, the last three operational ships of the German 10th Flotilla (Korvettenkapitän Franz Burkart) conducted an offensive mine-laying operation north-east of Corsica.
 After sailing from Genoa, Ariete-class torpedo boats TA24 (ex-Italian Arturo) and TA29 (ex-Italian Eridano) laid 56 mines south of Gorgona Island, while the destroyer TA32 (a Torpedoboot Ausland, the ex-Yugoslavian Dubrovnik) placed 76 mines north of Cap Corse.
 The flotilla rendezvoused for the return to Genoa and was about 20 nmi north of Cape Corse, when they were detected by an Allied shore radar at Livorno.
 Four Allied destroyers of the 3rd Destroyer Flotilla were patrolling in the area; the French L'Adroit-class destroyer Basque and the Bourrasque-class destroyer Tempête; the British L and M-class destroyers HMS Lookout and Meteor.

 In the early hours of 18 March, all but Meteor received the radar report from Livorno.
 Captain André Léon Jean Marie Morazzani, the senior officer aboard Tempête, ordered the British ships to intercept the intruders, while he led the older and slower French destroyers south-east, in case the Germans doubled back to intercept a convoy near Cape Corse.
 Lookout's commander, Derick Hetherington, coordinated with Meteor via Talk Between Ships (TBS) and the British ships went on separate courses north-east at full speed.
 By the time Morazzani was sure that the German ships were no threat to the convoy, he was too far away to join the action.